 This is a course that attracts students with a wide range of photography experience.
 If you’re new to photography or have used a camera before, you’ll find something worthwhile here because the objectives of the course are to explore the scientific foundations and techniques of digital photography while allowing you to learn about photography as an art form, improve your technique, and get comfortable with editing software.

-Along with a recommended list of reading and projects, there are 12, two-hour video lessons that break down the technical aspects of photography such as exposure, optics, digital cameras, and color.
+Along with a recommended list of reading and projects, there are 12 video lessons, ranging in length from approximately 45 minutes to 2 hours, that break down the technical aspects of photography such as exposure, optics, digital cameras, and color.
 While the focus of this class is on photography, other disciplines related to the medium like film and video are also explored.

 Best Artist Guides : Magnum Learning